LegalShield Identity Theft Premium Review: Identity Theft Protection

 Family and Individual Pricing

-The Identity Theft Premium plan is a budget-friendly plan that protects two spouses and up to eight dependents for $29.95/month.
+The Identity Theft Premium plan protects two spouses and up to eight dependents for $29.95/month.
 Members are also charged a one-time membership fee of $10 when they sign up.
-This plan is available in all 50 states.
+This is a bit more expensive in comparison to other, more robust family plans, such as TrustedID ($18/month with an annual plan).
+LegalShield's Premium plan is available in all 50 states.

-LegalShield also offers a cheaper identity theft protection plan for $14.95/month with a one-time $10 membership fee called the Identity Theft Plan, and — unlike the Identity Theft Premium plan — this plan is available to all 50 states as well as parts of Canada.
-It's important to note that this plan does not compare to the ID Premium plan because, even though it offers some of the identity theft restoration features, it only provides members access to their credit report from Experian as well as only monitors the Experian credit file.
-We found the ID Premium plan to be a much more valuable service.
+LegalShield also offers a less expensive identity theft protection plan for $14.95/month with a one-time $10 membership fee called the Identity Theft Plan.
+Like the Premium plan, it protects two spouses and up to eight dependents.
+Unlike the Identity Theft Premium plan, this one is available to all 50 states as well as parts of Canada.
+However, it's important to note that this plan does not compare to the Premium plan because, in addition to only offering some of the identity theft restoration features Premium members get, it only monitors and provides members access to their credit report from Experian.
+We found the Premium plan to be a much more valuable service.

 Identity Theft Protection

 LegalShield offers good identity theft protection, however it is a little lacking when compared to the other identity theft protection services we review, especially in the number of personal accounts or information it monitors.
-This identity theft protection is divided into three categories called Web Watcher, Public Persona and Unlimited Consultation.
+On the Dashboard page, you can view the different identity theft protection categories as well as a number of helpful links at the side.
+These links include identity theft education tips and information on how to opt out of junk mail marketing lists.
+LegalShield's identity theft protection is divided into four categories (five if you have the family plan) called Web Watcher, Public Persona, Consultation and Restoration and SafeGuard for Minors.

-The final aspect of LegalShield's identity theft protection is Unlimited Consultation, which allows you to get unlimited identity theft consultation with a licensed investigator from Kroll.
+Consultation and Restoration allows you to get unlimited identity theft consultation with a licensed investigator from Kroll, as well as comprehensive restoration in the event you become a victim of identity theft while enrolled in LegalShield.
 These investigators can advise you on the best practices for keeping your personal information private, setting fraud alerts or credit freezes on your credit report, as well as assist you with any other questions or concerns you have about ways you can protect your identity.
-By contacting an investigator, you can also request lost wallet assistance, a Social Security number scan through a database of more than 34 billion public records and a sex offender search to verify a sex offender isn't using your personal information or annual credit report assistance.
+By contacting an investigator, you can also request lost wallet assistance, a social security number scan through a database of more than 34 billion public records, a sex offender search to verify a sex offender isn't using your personal information and assistance obtaining your annual credit reports.

 Credit Report Monitoring Information

-LegalShield actively monitors all three credit reports — Experian, TransUnion and Equifax — however it only automatically gives you online access to your TransUnion credit report and score.
-You get a complete breakdown of your TransUnion credit report including factors, which explain why your score is what it is, a summary of your credit report, including a list of all the types of credit accounts you have, as well as other credit report information.
+LegalShield actively monitors all three credit reports — Equifax, Experian and TransUnion — however, it only automatically gives you online access to your TransUnion credit report and score.
+You get a complete breakdown of your TransUnion credit report including an explanation of why your score is what it is, a summary of your credit report — including a list of all the types of credit accounts you have — as well as other credit report information.
 We found this interactive tool to be very helpful, yet lacking because it only included the TransUnion credit report.
-You can request all 3 credit reports once each year or one credit report every 120 days.
+You can have LegalShield help you request all three credit reports once a year, or one credit report every 120 days.

 Identity Theft Assistance